siddsarkar/iitkgp-erp-auto-login-extension/README.md

     -   Open Add-on Manager from options (or) by pressing Ctrl/Cmd+Shift+A on Widows/Mac
     -   Click the gear icon gear icon in the upper-right area of the Add-on Manager Extensions panel.
     -   Select Install Add-on from file... from the menu, then find and select the dowwloaded (.xpi) file.

+> For android you can use extensions on the [Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix&hl=en&gl=US) version of Firefox. [follow this article](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/) to set it up.

 ## Bugs and feature requests